The Great Pergola Move - Weekend Yard Work Series

 07 May

-So instead I asked my dad if he thought we could move the pergola without too much trouble.
+I asked my dad if he thought we could move it.
 He has moved sheds and whole slabs of concrete before so I knew it could be done.

 He said he thought we could do it without too much trouble and by ourselves!
 Whoop!
 So he came over one morning and we got to work!

 Then we just started pushing.
-When the end of the pergola got to the last pole (like you see here) we would stop, pull that pole out and take it up to the front and put it in there.
+When the end of the gazebo got to the last pole (like you see here) we would stop, pull that pole out take it up to the front, and put it in there.
 We just continued on like this and it worked like a charm!!

 We rolled it right over to this corner.
-We did have to do a little pulling and scooting to get it kitty-corner in the yard but that went pretty smoothly too.
+We did have to do a little pulling and scooting to get it kitty-corner but that went pretty smoothly too.
 It was easy to do with the poles still under it.

-And amazingly, the sun, the moon, and stars aligned and the pergola was level on the FIRST TRY!!!
+Amazingly, the sun, the moon, and the stars aligned, and the gazebo was level on the FIRST TRY!!!
 Woohoo!

-I am going to lay some sort of gravel or rocks on this side of the lawn and put my fire pit over here.
+I am planning to put gravel on this side of the lawn and put my fire pit over here.
 I did not have sprinklers installed on this side of the yard for this reason.

 I like how they hung windows in this.
 I could do this on the back and sides of mine!

-I could hang lights from the tree over to the pergola roof :o)
+I could hang lights from the tree over to the roof like this.

-I could hang some curtains in the pergola.
+I could also hang some curtains in it.

-I've got pretty much a blank slate here... what would you do?
+I've got a blank slate here... what would you do?

 Posted by: at 07 May Tag: